 Having such validated marker vaccines and associated diagnostic tests (DIVA) would enable animals to be effectively vaccinated without precluding the possibility of detecting vaccinated animals that had subsequently become infected.
-We have three lines of investigation:
+We have four lines of investigation:

 - improving our understanding of what aspects of the immune response are important in protection of vaccinated animals against acute and persistent infection

 - developing alternative means of detecting infection in vaccinated animals

 - developing and evaluating improved marker vaccines (DIVA vaccines) for FMD and PPR

 - Improving understanding of epidemiology and early pathogenesis of PPR

 Following the UK epidemic of FMD in 2001 there has been a growing desire to develop vaccination policies for FMD that would reduce reliance on large scale slaughtering of animals.
 However, vaccinated animals may sometimes become infected without showing signs of disease and pose a risk of starting new outbreaks later on if the virus persists in these animals.
 Therefore, we are developing more effective vaccines that are needed to better block virus establishment and that do not induce antibodies against some of the immunogenic viral proteins produced during a wild-type infection that help to differentiate infection in vaccinated animals (marker vaccine and DIVA tests).